WalletConnect/walletconnect-specs/chat/README.md

 It would resemble direct messaging (DM) currently present in many social media applications but it would be end-to-end encrypted and available across different wallet providers.

-Additionally it could be recovered from a seed phrase to allow users to migrate wallet provider without loosing their chat.
+Additionally it could be recovered from a seed phrase to allow users to migrate wallet provider without losing their chat.

 ## Goals